microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-catalogentry.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Metadata for a piece of content that can be approved for deployment.
+Metadata for a piece of content that you can approve for deployment.

 All catalog entries exist as one of the following derived types: [featureUpdateCatalogEntry](../resources/windowsupdates-featureupdatecatalogentry.md) and [qualityUpdateCatalogEntry](../resources/windowsupdates-qualityupdatecatalogentry.md).

 Base type for [softwareUpdateCatalogEntry](../resources/windowsupdates-softwareupdatecatalogentry.md).

+This is an abstract type.

 ## Properties
 |Property|Type|Description|